 Sulfonylurea diabetes medication helps the body to make more insulin; this excess insulin helps to lower the blood-glucose level when needed, especially after food time.

-Sulphonylureas is also calling as Insulin Secretagogues; it stimulates insulin secretion.
-It can lower your blood-glucose levels by increasing insulin secretion from the pancreatic beta cells.
-Liver metabolizes Sulfonylurea and cleared by the kidney; use it cautiously in patients with hepatic or renal impairment.
+Sulphonylureas are also calling as Insulin Secretagogues; it stimulates insulin secretion.
+It can lower your blood glucose levels by increasing insulin secretion from the pancreatic beta cells.
+The liver metabolized Sulfonylurea and cleared by the kidney; use it cautiously in patients with hepatic or renal impairment.

 Sulfonylureas mechanism of action

 Sulfonylureas bind with an ATP-dependent K+ channel on the cell membrane of pancreatic beta cells.
 It inhibits hyperpolarizing outflux of potassium, causing electric potential over the membrane to become more positive.
 This depolarization opens voltage-gated Ca2+ channels.
 The rise in intracellular calcium leads to increased fusion of insulin granulae with the cell membrane, and therefore, increased secretion of (pro) insulin.

 Sulfonylureas also sensitize beta cells to glucose; they limit glucose production in the liver, decrease breakdown and release of fatty acids by adipose tissue (lipolysis) and decrease clearance of insulin by the liver.

 - Generic name: Chlorpropamide - Brand name: Diabinese – It is the only first-generation sulphonylureas in the market.
 It has more side effects than other sulfonylureas.
 And its use is no longer recommendable.